-Chris Goulakos, Managing Partner of Balius Partners, and Howard Marks, Co-Chairman of Oaktree Capital Management, joined members for a fireside chat at Latticework on December 15, 2021.
-Chris and Howard explored the topic, “Tech Disruption and Value Investing in the Digital Age”.
+Chris Goulakos, Managing Partner of Balius Partners, and Howard Marks, Co-Chairman of Oaktree Capital Management, joined the MOI Global community at Latticework 2022, held at the Yale Club of New York City on December 13.

 This conversation is available as an episode of Invest Intelligently, a member podcast of MOI Global.
 (Learn how to access member podcasts.)